 A skill is something to be honed & refined over a lifetime through deliberate practice, not checked off a bucket list

 Ever since I saw the Hawaii Ironman on the ABC Wide World of Sports in 1989, I’ve been intrigued by the Hawaii Ironman, in particular the people that did it.
 An Ironman consists of a 2.4-mile swim, a 112-mile bike and a 26.2-mile marathon all in quick succession, the quicker the better.
 My collegiate swimming followed by a few marathons barely gave me enough confidence to try my first ironman…then I got hooked and did eighteen more including three trips to the big island to show that it wasn’t a fluke!
 Here is my ironman story.

-I got my first lesson in balance from Mark Allen.
+I got my first lesson in energy & balance from Mark Allen.

 Work / Life Balance

 I met Mark Allen when I attended a Santa Cruz workshop he put on called ‘Sport and Spirit’.
 I was intrigued by this because no one else had ever talked about spirituality in the context of sports.
 This intrigued me.

 Mark never seemed to cave under pressure.
 He was known as The Grip.
 Mark wrote a book called “Fit Soul, Fit Body: 9 Keys to a Healthier, Happier You”